 • Provide unique and valuable opportunities to the YP community

 The Young Professionals Group convenes monthly.
-For the time being, we will host virtual meetings and the next in-person event will be scheduled for the end of May.
+For the time being, we will host virtual meetings.

-The first event was held on March 11, 2020 at Raise NYC.
+The first Young Professionals event was held on March 11, 2020 at Raise NYC.
 It was a great success and we look forward to future gatherings!